nicksboson/WanderLust/README.md

-# 🌍 WanderLust - Airbnb-Style Travel Accommodations
+# 🌍 WanderLust - Where travel meets comfort and experience

 **A full-stack travel booking platform** with property listings, reviews, and interactive maps - built with Node.js, Express, and MongoDB.